Decking, patios and pergolas: 5 things to know before you book

 Here's the typical time required for outdoor projects:

-And if your outdoor project is part of a wider spring push on the home, the Hey Alfie spring home maintenance checklist covers everything else worth doing before summer.
+And if your outdoor project is part of a wider spring push, the our spring home checklist covers everything else worth doing before summer.

 Cost is the question most people want answered first.
 Here are realistic UK figures for 2026, based on typical residential projects: